gregsholden/NLP_Portfolio/README.md

 But this approach has its limitations:

-First, investors rarely deploy all their investable cash into a single stock.
+First, investors rarely deploy all of their investable cash into a single stock.

 Second, outside of a few high-profile technology and consumer goods companies, very few single stocks generate enough social media dialogue to be useful for NLP modeling.